Rudd-O/dts-recordingstudio/README.md

 #Setting up the software to run on your computer

+* make sure your administrative Amazon credentials are in the environment
 * install git on your computer
+* install ansible on your computer
 * clone this repository
-* `git submodule update`
-* install ansible dependencies (PyYAML, jinja2, paramiko, python-zmq, python-keyczar)
-* `source ansible/hacking/env-setup`
+* change directory into this repository

 #Launching the instance

-* make sure your amazon credentials are in the environment
 * create the necessary elastic IP through the EC2 console
+* create an S3 bucket to store the recordings
+* make sure that a default security group exists, and that it allows connections to VNC and SSH
+  * this is the security group that will be used to create the studio
+* create an IAM keypair
+* give the IAM keypair access to list keys and upload files to said bucket
 * change the settings section in the launch script
   * the correct elastic IP needs to be there
-  * the correct hostname needs to be there, and resolving to the IP
+  * the correct hostname needs to be there, and resolving to the right IP
   * put the public SSH key that you want to use to access the server
-* change the hosts file to point to the elastic IP address of the studio
-  * originally it says studio.declinefm.com

 #Configuring the instance to act as a studio

-* The first time (to set a password)
+* The first time (to set a password, AWS access key ID, AWS secret key)
-  * `./converge --extra-vars "changepassword=yournewpassword"`
+  * `./converge --extra-vars "changepassword=<new password> accesskeyid=<AWS access key ID> secretaccesskey=<AWS secret key>"`
   * The password must be up to eight characters (VNC limitations).
-* From then on
-  * `./converge`
+* Right after that step, SSH as the user ubuntu into the newly-setup studio
+  * Once in, run the `setup-recordbroadcast` program and answer its questions

+From this point on, whenever the setup playbook changes, you can just run`./converge` to upgrade the studio.

 #Connecting to the studio